Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 2. A new browser tab or window will open with the add-on settings.
 3. Click the **Add new job** button
 4. Type in ```node bot.js``` in to the text box
-5. Set the frequency from _Daily_ to _Every 10 minutes_
+5. Set the frequency from _Daily_ to _Every Hour_
 6. Click the **Save** button

 The task has now been created.

 If you set an email address, when the bot runs for the first time after server restart, it you will get a notification.
-Otherwise, you can visit this settings page again after 10 minutes to confirm the script was run, as it shows the last time the scheduler was activated here.
+Otherwise, you can visit this settings page again after an hour to confirm the script was run, as it shows the last time the scheduler was activated here.

 ### (Optional) Set up email notifications